T'Sou-ke First Nation: Health care services

-The T'Sou-ke Nation Health Centre, part of the Sooke Integrated Health Network, operates in cooperation with the Vancouver Island Health Authority and the Inter Tribal Health Authority.
+T'Sou-ke Nation Health Centre, part of the Sooke Integrated Health Network, operates in cooperation with the Vancouver Island Health Authority and the Inter Tribal Health Authority.
 Medical professionals visit the community regularly.
 Special clinics are held regularly for matters such as mammograms and flu shots; and workshops on health and wellness are also held on issues such as nutrition, baby programs, and diabetes.

 Energy self-sufficiency

 Chief Gordon Planes states: "First Nations have lived for thousands of years on this continent without fossil fuels.
 It is appropriate that First Nations lead the way out of dependency and addiction to fossil fuels and to rely on the power of the elements, the sun, the wind and the sea once again."
-The T'Sou-ke Nation has become a leader in green initiatives, including mentoring other communities.
+T'Sou-ke Nation has become a leader in green initiatives, including mentoring other communities.

 Solar power

 In 2009, the community built "a 400-panel solar photovoltaic system that generates 50 per cent more electricity than the next largest in the province."

 Power bills at the three administrative offices dropped by 100 per cent.
 In 2009 and 2010, hot-water solar panels were installed on the roofs of 42 of the 86 buildings on the reserve.
-The energy savings are such that the T'Sou-ke Nation is able to sell its surplus to BC Hydro in the summer, and buy it back in the winter when needed, resulting in zero bills.
+The energy savings are such that T'Sou-ke Nation is able to sell its surplus to BC Hydro in the summer, and buy it back in the winter when needed, resulting in zero bills.

-In 2013, the T'Sou-ke Nation was the third Canadian community to be awarded official Solar City Designation by the Canadian Solar Cities Project.
+In 2013, T'Sou-ke Nation was the third Canadian community to be awarded official Solar City Designation by the Canadian Solar Cities Project.